-(note: this is a quote from the 1809 English translation and it is almost identical to the 1821 English translation both of which say "six days" But I have since found the original French which says, in both the 1792 edition and the 1814 edition: "sept jours & demi" which should be translated 7 1/2 days.
+(note: this is a quote from the 1809 English translation and it is almost identical to the 1821 and 1841 English translations, all of which say "six days."
+However, I have since found the original French which says, in both the 1792 edition and the 1814 edition: "sept jours & demi" which should be translated 7 1/2 days.
 This makes it come to 20 days which is still one day short of 21 days)

 My Observations on Capping and Emergence on 4.95mm Comb.

 I've observed on commercial Carniolan bees and commercial Italian bees a 24 hour shorter pre capping and 24 hour shorter post capping time on 4.95 mm cells in an observation hive.